Parasocial Relationships with AI: Dangers, Mental Health Risks, and Professional Solutions

 What Are Parasocial Relationships in Digital Media?

 What might seem unusual or even trivial to some—obsessing over the rants of online commentators or applying their takes to personal life—reveals a deeper psychological dynamic at play.
-This is where parasocial relationships come in.
+This is where the concept of parasocial relationships comes in, a key idea in media psychology.
 Coined by sociologists in the 1950s to describe one-sided bonds between audiences and media figures, parasocial interactions occur when viewers feel a personal connection to on-screen or online personalities, as if the content is speaking directly to them or mirroring their own experiences.
-In the case of shows like Kino Casino, fans don’t just watch passively; they internalize the drama, debate it in communities, and sometimes even insert themselves into the narratives, believing the hosts’ insights apply analogously to their own lives.
-This illusion of intimacy fosters loyalty and emotional investment, turning casual viewing into something far more profound—and potentially influential.
+It is important to understand how these relationships form and affect users, as they can shape perceptions, behaviors, and emotional well-being.

 The Extension to AI: From Human Hosts to Chatbot Companions